Girl, 10, struck by car near Hamilton, dies in hospital

 Share via Email

-The driver remained at the scene and Hamilton police have not indicated if any charges will be laid.
+Police say the driver wasn't impaired at the time of the crash and has been co-operating with investigators.

-During their investigation at the scene, Hamilton police detained a Global TV cameraman and a freelance photographer covering the incident.
+During their investigation at the scene, Hamilton police detained a Global TV cameraman and a freelance photographer.

-Hamilton police confirmed two journalists had been detained, but wouldn’t comment further.

-Troy Reeb, the senior vice-president of news for Shaw Media, posted a tweet saying the cameraman had been released without charge.
+Troy Reeb, head of Global News, Corus Radio and Station Operations, posted a tweet saying the Global cameraman had been released without charge.

-Note: Note to readers: This is a corrected story.
-An earlier version carried an incorrect title for Troy Reeb.